tannourynadine/QA/TestPlanCreation.md

 forum posts, or whatever makes sense for the thing being tested (new feature, release candidate) just link to the relevant master test plan or plans.
-If we need or want to re-test something later, old test plans will be copied into new gists.
+If we need or want to re-test something later, old test plans will be cloned or edited.

 Creating a new plan
 --